RNFL2ItemValue/RNFL2ItemValue.github.io/index.md

 =============

 >Note: All of these Items are highly sought after and can be listed in many different orders, This is just my personal opinion.
+Obviously most Elites are still going to be worth more than MOST Gold, or silver cards.

 The score goes from 1 to 5, 1 is bad, 5 is The Best.
 =============================================================